jazcarate/advent-of-code-2020/README.md

 Challenges for advent 2020 in crystal-lang.

-All this code was run in [repl.it](https://repl.it), so forking this repo should be enough to run it on your own, with no installation required
+All this code was run in [repl.it](https://repl.it), so forking this repo should be enough to run it on your own, with no installation required; but a VS code dev container is also provided, with debugging capabilities.

 ## Usage